-- 1. Is reasonably perceived as being motivated by either any actual or perceived characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability, or by any other distinguishing characteristic; - 2.
-Takes place on school property, at any school-sponsored function, on a school bus, or off school grounds, as provided for in N.J.S.A.
-18A:37-15.3; - 3.
-Substantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that - a.
-A reasonable person should know, under the circumstances, that the act(s) will have the effect of physically or emotionally harming a student or damaging the student's property, or placing a student in reasonable fear of physical or emotional harm to his/her person or damage to his/her property; or - b.
+- 3. Substantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that - a.
+A reasonable person should know, under the circumstances, that the act(s) will have the effect of physically or emotionally harming a student or damaging the student's property, or placing a student in reasonable fear of physical or emotional harm to their person or damage to their property; or - b.
 Has the effect of insulting or demeaning any student or group of students; or - c.
 Creates a hostile educational environment for the student by interfering with a student's education or by severely or pervasively causing physical or emotional harm to the student.